sedillon93/39-sorting-algorithms/README.md

 ## 5 - Implement a Quick Sort/Insertion Sort Hybrid

-Modify the quick sort implementation to use insertion sort if the length of the sorting set is less than 10 elements.
+Modify the Quick Sort implementation to use Insertion Sort if the length of the sorting set is less than 10 elements.

 ## 6 - Implement Quick Sort with 3-way partition